 The Cataloochee Ski Area is the best place for skiing in Maggie Valley, which is to say it is the destination for all snow-related sports.

 There isn’t any actual lodging here.
 Instead, off-site lodging partners offer up accommodation that ranges from discount motels and log cabins to upscale hotel rooms.

 The ski area itself consists of 18 different slopes and trails.
 Most of them are aimed at beginners and intermediate skiers, but there are a couple that are designated as expert runs.

 There’s a total vertical drop of 740 feet on site.
 Ski lessons are available for newbies, and there are “slow skiing areas” for those who are still getting accustomed to life on the slopes.

 The peak season for the Cataloochee Ski Area (and all of the following destinations) is mid-December through early March.
 During that time, it’s open daily from about 9 AM to 10 PM.

-Moving about 20 miles north of Asheville on I-26, snow sportsters can find Mars Hill in the famed Madison County, NC (as in Bridges of…).
+Moving 20 miles north of Asheville on I-26, Mars Hill is in the famed Madison County, NC (as in The Bridges of…).